Frequently Asked Questions

 Are there alternatives to completing an internship?

-The second option is the Record Clearance Project.
+The first option is the Record Clearance Project.
 Note that this option requires TWO courses taken over two semesters (i.e., not an option for those in their final semester prior to graduation).
 For more information on the courses, go here.

 I will be enrolling in the Record Clearance Project (RCP) advanced classes (JS 141 and JS 142) to fulfill my Internship requirement.
 Do I still need to enroll in the JS 181 course?